SauersML/graphome/README.md

 - Clustering of paths in a graph (in progress)
 - Mangitude of differences between paths (in progress)

 Eigendecomposition can be done in windows.
 Manifold alignment can be used to align features between windows.
-Instead of fixing a predetermined number of eigenvectors, we can find a cutoff in the eigenvalue distribution.